Pono Grown Farm

 Space is limited by our small group size as we have at least one counselor for every six campers.

-Camp pricing varies based on day length and the number of weeks enrolled, and is outlined below.
+Camp pricing varies based on the number of weeks enrolled, and is outlined below.
 A non-refundable deposit of $100 is required to reserve your space in each week of camp.

 Sign up for one week or all ten!
 Either way the kids will have a blast and learn a lot about themselves and the natural world too!